 People seeking help for tobacco dependence should see their primary care physician, who will have valuable advice on treatment options.

-The most successful path for treating tobacco dependence is often a combination of nicotine-replacement products such as "the patch," other federally approved medications such as varenicline (Chantix) and bupropion (Zyban), and counseling by a behavioral health professional.
+The most successful path for treating tobacco dependence is often a combination of nicotine-replacement products such as "the patch," other federally approved medications and counseling by a behavioral health professional.

 Dr. Forray says the combination approach might be especially good for women, who tend to respond less well than men to treatment with the patch alone (see "Are some people more likely to be hooked than others?" above).

 Along with the patch, which is most commonly used, nicotine-replacement products include gum, lozenges, inhalers, and nasal spray.
 They work by supplying a small amount of nicotine that satisfies a person’s nicotine craving while gradually helping to reduce the daily dose of nicotine.
 Nicotine replacement products are directly available from pharmacies.

 When cognitive-behavioral therapy is used, it helps a person identify high-risk smoking situations, manage stress, and develop coping mechanisms.